lhermann/lukashermann.dev/content/writing/launching-on-product-hunt-noir.md

 Stagetimer on Product Hunt → https://www.producthunt.com/products/stagetimer-io

 <div class="border rounded p-2 text-sm text-center max-w-prose mx-auto mt-16">
   👉 93% of this article was written by OpenAI's GTP-3.
-I had the fun of my life instructing the AI to generate text about a founder launching on Product Hunt in noir-style.
+I had fun instructing the AI to generate text about a founder launching on Product Hunt in noir-style.

+  Edit (2023-10-16): Nowadays AI copywriting is commonplace.
+This article was written before the days of ChatGPT and with the first iteration of GPT-3.
 </div>